chlm1556/Ergodone-keyboard/README.md

 This PCB uses an Arduino Pro Micro with a MEGA32U4 chip.

+## Start of the tutorial :

+### Download all the tools :
 You'll need to download :
 [MSYS2](https://www.msys2.org/), [qmk firmware](https://github.com/qmk/qmk_firmware.git) and [TKG](https://github.com/kairyu/tkg-toolkit)

+### Installation guide :

 Do not follow the instruction on the msys2 installation page.
-Once MSYS2 is installed you need to go in the folder where it was installed and launch "MSYS2 MinGW 64bits".
+Once MSYS2 is installed you need to go in the folder where it was installed and launch "MinGW 64bits".
 I recommend you put the qmk firmware in your user folder.
 At least I putted there (C:\Users\MY_NAME\qmk_firmware), but you can put it directly in the C:/ folder as it would be faster to type.

 Then you must type the following :